TechMCDocs/pages/GameMechanics/MobSpawning.md

 ## Valid Spawning Locations

 ### Spawnable blocks
 Mobs can spawn on most blocks with a solid top surface.
+There are however a few exceptions where some blocks are non-spawnable, despite fitting this requirement.
+They are listed as follows:
+- Barrier blocks
+- Bedrock
+- Beacons
+- Glass (including stained- and tinted glass)
+- Trapdoors

+There are also a few blocks that restrict spawning to only a few select mobs:
+- Polar bears on ice and frosted ice
+- Fire-immune mobs on magma blocks
+- Ocelots and parrots on leaves
+- Wither skeletons inside wither roses

+Soul sand is also spawnable, despite not having a full top surface.

 ### Spawning inside other entities
 <mc-version-block range="<1.9||>=1.13">